-This method is very simple and straight as Raspberry Pi Org starts supporting the USB boot option on the new upcoming models, there is no need of tweaking bootloader settings and flashing of EEPROM in the latest model.
+This method is very simple and straight as Raspberry Pi Org starts supporting the USB boot option on the new upcoming models.
+There is no need to tweak bootloader settings and flashing of EEPROM in the latest model.
 Booting from a USB drive is as same as booting a Pi from an SD card using the Raspberry Pi imager tool.
 You just need to select the hard drive instead of the SD card in the imager application while writing the boot image.
-Bear in your mind that this method will work only on Raspberry Pi OS 2020-08-20 or newer and Raspberry Pi 400 and later models.
+Bear in mind that this method will work only on Raspberry Pi OS 2020–08–20 or newer and Raspberry Pi 400 and later models.
 Please check out our post “How easy to set up a Raspberry Pi ” to know more about booting a Raspberry Pi from an SD card.

 The other two methods are a debatable topic.
 One method says to hijack the complete root file system from the SD card into the USB drive.
 Other methods say to upgrade the firmware from the official Raspberry Pi org to boot the Pi from USB storage.
 We would like to compare both of the methods using a table here in this section.

 |Upgrade Firmware||Moving the root file system|